Michelle Chia: Early life and career

 Chia started her career as a child actress with SBC.
 She later joined TCS (predecessor of MediaCorp) after finishing her school.
 In 2000 she switched to SPH MediaWorks but was transferred back to MediaCorp when it absorbed MediaWorks.
 In May 2012, Chia left the entertainment industry due to the expiry of her contract with MediaCorp.
 She had declined to renew it, stating that she wanted to temporarily "take a break" from showbiz.

-Business owner
+Ventures

 In a 2018 interview with 8 Days, Chia revealed that she made investments into businesses while she was acting full-time, and was a partner of Monsoon Hair Salon and owned an investment firm.